 Reporting of adverse events

-A pharmacist shall report adverse events to the patients PCP and the physician who approved the immunization protocol within 72 hours of the pharmacist's knowledge of the adverse event.
+A pharmacist or pharmacist intern's supervising physician shall report adverse events to the patients PCP and the physician who approved the immunization protocol within 72 hours of the pharmacist's knowledge of the adverse event.
 The pharmacist shall also report to the Vaccine Adverse Events Reporting Systems (VAERS).

 Immunization practice voluntary

-A pharmacist may not be required to administer an immunization or complete the accredited training program if the pharmacist chooses not to administer any immunization.
-A pharmacist is not required to complete the accredited training program in order to maintain a license to practice as a pharmacist in Indiana.
+A pharmacist or pharmacist intern may not be required to administer an immunization or complete the accredited training program if the pharmacist or pharmacist intern chooses not to administer any immunization.
+A pharmacist or pharmacist intern is not required to complete the accredited training program in order to maintain a license to practice as a pharmacist or pharmacist intern in Indiana, if that individual is not administering immunizations.

-A pharmacist is prohibited from delegating the administration of the immunization to another person.
+A pharmacist or pharmacist intern is prohibited from delegating the administration of the immunization to another person.

 If you have any questions, please contact our office at pla4@pla.IN.gov.